 Aside from your everyday fresh foods, some of these markets include local sweet shops and bakeries, where you’ll find the cheapest and tastiest traditional treats.
 You might have to go past the fish and meat sellers to find them though.

 The bigger wet markets will also have hardware and clothing stores along with key makers, tailors and traditional goods store.
 You’re almost guaranteed to find anything you need at these markets.

-Cha Chaan Tengs
+Hong Kong on a Budget – Cha Chaan Tengs

 Cha Chaan Teng roughly translates to Tea Restaurant.
-People go to these places to ‘Yum Cha’, which literally means drink tea, but colloquially means to eat and drink tea.
+People go to these places to ‘Yum Cha’, which literally means drink tea, but colloquially means to eat food and drink tea.
 Cha Chaan Tengs offer set meals of local style food paired with local drinks like Lemon Tea and Milk Tea.